TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/Examprep3.md

 4. Initiative definition;

 Is a collection of policy definitions that are tailored towards achieving singular overarching goal.
-So it Simplifies managing and assigning policy definition.
+So it Simplifies the managing and assigning policy definition.

 5. Azure AD Identity Secure Score;